aces/Loris-MRI/docs/scripts_md/MRI.md

 Determines the candidate ID and visit label for the subject based on patient name and (for calibration data) scannerID.

-INPUT: patient name, scanner ID and database handle reference
+INPUTS: patient name, scanner ID and database handle reference

-RETURNS: a reference to a hash containing elements including 'CandID', 'visitLabel' and 'visitNo', or, in the case of failure, `undef`
+RETURNS: a reference to a hash containing elements including `CandID`, `visitLabel` and `visitNo`, or, in the case of failure, `undef`

 ### subjectIDIsValid($CandID, $PSCID, $dbhr)

 Verifies that the subject IDs match.

-INPUT: candidate's CandID, candidate's PSCID and the database handle reference
+INPUTS: candidate's CandID, candidate's PSCID and the database handle reference

 RETURNS: 1 if the ID pair matches, 0 otherwise